Aliases for DUSP18 Gene

 GeneCards Summary for DUSP18 Gene

 DUSP18 (Dual Specificity Phosphatase 18) is a Protein Coding gene.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is DUSP26.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
+An important paralog of this gene is DUSP21.

 Can dephosphorylate single and diphosphorylated synthetic MAPK peptides, with preference for the phosphotyrosine and diphosphorylated forms over phosphothreonine.
 In vitro, dephosphorylates p-nitrophenyl phosphate (pNPP).